Connect with others who understand.

 • Anemia (low red blood cell levels)

-Other possible autoimmune conditions include skin issues, such as psoriasis, and rheumatoid arthritis, which causes joint pain and swelling.
+Other autoimmune diseases linked to PI include psoriasis and rheumatoid arthritis, which causes joint pain and swelling.

 Red, scaly, and thickened plaques with silvery-white scaling on the back of the hand of a person with light skin, characteristic of psoriasis.